 During the year ended June 30, 2020, the Organization received a \$472,300 loan under the U.S. Small Business Administration's (SBA) Paycheck Protection Program (PPP) authorized under the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act).
 Under the program, this loan may be partially or fully forgiven if certain eligibility requirements are met.
 The requirements were met and the PPP loan was forgiven in its entirety during the year ended June 30, 2022.
-The loan forgiveness is included as non-operating revenue in the accompanying statement of activities for the year ended June 30, 2022 and as a refundable advance on the statement of financial position for the year ended June 30, 2021.
+The loan forgiveness is included as non-operating revenue in the accompanying statement of activities for the year ended June 30, 2022.